 The drug is a metal-free, calcium-free, non-absorbed phosphate binder and will be available as 800-mg tablets.
-It is a next-generation version of Renagel (sevelamer hydrochloride), the most-prescribed phosphate binder in the
+It is a next-generation version of Renagel (sevelamer hydrochloride), the most-prescribed phosphate binder in the United States, with the added benefit of a carbonate buffer.

 In a clinical study comparing the two, Renvela and Renagel controlled serum phosphorus equally to within ranges recommended by Kidney Disease Outcomes Quality Initiative (KDOQI) guidelines.
 Patients on Renvela, however, had a lower incidence of GI adverse events and were more likely to maintain bicarbonate levels within KDOQI-recommended ranges.